GNOME freezes with Intel GM965/GL960 Integrated Graphics

 - Feature Branch set to bugfix/12217-linux-4.8.15

 Sadly all Jenkins test runs so far errored out before even starting due to #12259.
 I did build a "pre-2.11" branch that included all 2.11 branches not merged yet, including this one, and I saw no problems while using it (although I was mostly rebooting to test the issue with the "Learn more" button in our notifications).

-#11 Updated by cypherpunks about 2 years ago
+#11 Updated by cypherpunks over 2 years ago

 This bug is still present in Tails 2.11.